stat6250-s17/course-questions-wiki/week-01/README.md

 - Answer (mcardoso3-stat6250):  Yes according to the grading criteria.
 However, it is not good practice to skip the final exam (or any exam) because one should always strive for the best and the exam is an indicator to show how much a student has learned over the 10 weeks.
 - Question (akumar30-stat6250): What's the intention of encouraging resubmission of incomplete assignments?
 Is it to encourage students to focus on iteratively creating projects that can be added to work-sample portfolios?
 - Answer (ilankham−stat6250): Yes.
+- Question (hhu9−stat6250): Do we have chance to meet outline with classmates?

 [Course Structure Quiz, Problem 7]